unification-com/xfund-router/docs/guide/implementation.md

 npx truffle migrate --network=rinkeby
 ```

 That's it!
-You're now ready to initialise and interact with your OoO enable smart contract.
+You're now ready to initialise and interact with your OoO enabled smart contract.

 On to [interaction](interaction.md).